cysouw/diathesis/text/c06_prepositions.md

 ### [ NA– | NAP ] Performative result {#sec:prepositions-performative-result}

 A slightly different variant of a resultative constructions is found with various performative verbs that take a regular accusative [@next a].
-As an alternative structure, these verbs also allow a construction with an accusative and a preposition [@next b] Note that the prepositional phrase cannot be left out in these constructions.
-The meaning of such constructions is parallel to the previous resultatives, in that the performative verb causes the result [@next c].
-Such constructions were named quite aptly "Ergänzende Wirkung" all the way back in the influential educational grammatical work of Karl Ferdinand Becker [@becker1833: 81] almost 200 years ago.
+As an alternative structure, these verbs also allow a construction with an accusative and a prepositional phrase [@next b].
+Note that the prepositional phrase cannot be left out in these constructions.
+The meaning of such constructions is parallel to the previous resultatives in that the performative verb causes the result.
+Such constructions were named quite aptly "Ergänzende Wirkung" all the way back in the influential educational grammatical work of Karl Ferdinand Becker [-@becker1833: 81] almost 200 years ago.

 ::: ex
 a.
 Er macht die Aufgaben.
 b.
-Er macht die Wiese zu einem Garten.
+Er macht die Wiese zu einem Garten. \
-c.
-Er macht etwas, und das Ergebnis ist: Die Wiese ist ein Garten.
+   (= Er macht etwas, und das Ergebnis ist: Die Wiese ist ein Garten.)
 :::

-Maybe the *als* alternation has to treated as a separate diathesis.

 **Attested Verbs**